OutSystems/docs-odc/src/eap/architecture/intro.md

 ![Autoscaling of the development Platform](images/cloud-architecture-platform-k8s-diag.png "Autoscaling of the development Platform")

-The **auto scale controller** monitors the CPU and RAM metrics of each running service.
-It continuously checks these metrics against the cluster compute capacity allocated to each service.
+The **auto scale controller** monitors the CPU and RAM usage of each running service.
+It continuously checks the usage against the cluster compute capacity allocated to each service.
 It can:

-* Replicate the running service to optimize the use of the allocated compute capacity.
+* Horizontally scale - Replicates the running service to optimize the use of the allocated compute capacity.
-* Allocate additional cluster compute capacity to the running service if the CPU and RAM metrics for the service exceed a threshold.
+* Vertically scale - Allocates additional cluster compute capacity to the running service if the CPU and RAM usage for the service exceeds the defined threshold.

 The auto scale controller makes the adjustment in real time, with no user interaction required.